oliveberch/MarketingPitch/Readme.md

 2. Open `index.html` in your preferred web browser.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/oliveberch/MarketingPitch/blob/main/LICENSE) file for details.

-## Acknowledgments

-- Inspired by the potential of AI in marketing.
-- Built with love and dedication to making marketing easier for businesses.

 Feel free to contribute to this project, report issues, or suggest improvements.
-Happy marketing!